aki2o/emacs-plsense/README.md

 * `plsense-server-refresh` ... initialize PlSense server and start analyzing the newest source code.

-**Note:** Restart PlSense server is also OK.
+\* Restart PlSense server is also OK.
 But if running task exists, the result is lost.

 Restriction